GivingTuesday 2019 FAQ for Nonprofits

 How does GivingTuesday influence overall giving?

-GivingTuesday is a great opportunity for organizations to pick up new donors and supporters.
+GivingTuesday is a great opportunity for organizations to inspire new supporters and givers to join their missions!

 Data shows that donors who give to an organization during GivingTuesday are 10 to 15 percent more likely to give again, compared to donors acquired on typical days in similar campaigns.